tsphoenix/Batch_SD/README.md

 pause
 ```
 notes:
-* not sure if it will delete appsensevirtual folder with prv or just it's content, tbt
+* not sure if it will delete appsensevirtual folder with prv or just it's content, to be tested
 * not sure if C:\appsensevirtual\ will be automaticaly recreated by ivanti services
+* stop ivanti services to be able to delete all subfolders

 clean_user_TEMP_tested.bat
 ```batch